yrncollo/yrncollo.github.io/_posts/2024-05-08-ecommerce.md

 ## Error handling
-Before we even start setting up the server we need to create our custom error handler which it will help us display our error message properly.
+Before we even start setting up the server we need to create our custom error handler which will help us display our error message properly.

 It will be on `utils/app_error.rs`